-- Ensures the security and confidentiality of the information. - Provides for sanctions if a requirement imposed is violated. - Requires the individual or agency to perform the applicable services in a manner prescribed by the Department. - A county or district clerk's office. - The Office of Court Administration of the Texas Judicial System.
+- Limits the use of information to the purposes for which it is given. - Ensures the security and confidentiality of the information. - Provides for sanctions if a requirement imposed is violated. - Requires the individual or agency to perform the applicable services in a manner prescribed by the Department. - A county or district clerk's office. - The Office of Court Administration of the Texas Judicial System.74

-The Department is not required to release or disclose criminal history record information to any person that is not in compliance with rules adopted by the Department or rules adopted by the Federal Bureau of Investigation that relate to the dissemination or use of criminal history record information.
+The Department is not required to release or disclose criminal history record information to any person that is not in compliance with rules adopted by the Department or rules adopted by the Federal Bureau of Investigation that relate to the dissemination or use of criminal history record information.75

-Strict guidelines govern the use of criminal history records.
+Criminal history record information is for the exclusive use of the authorized recipient of the information and may be disclosed or used by the authorized recipient only if, and only to the extent that, disclosure or use is appropriately authorized or directed.
 It is a criminal offense to obtain, use, or disclose a criminal history record in an unauthorized manner.
 Additionally, it is an offense to provide this information in exchange for money or to employ another person to do so.
 The Department must provide a copy of the penalties of unauthorized obtainment and the use of or disclosure of criminal history record information to a person who applies for access to criminal history record information maintained by the Department and to each private entity that purchases criminal history record information from the Department.